 Issue: As agriculture adjusts to changing climates while mitigating emissions of greenhouse gases, there is a pressing need to consider all the elements of production systems comprehensively.
-Research and interventions that only consider one or a few elements of production risk failing to account for the effects of interacting biological, social and economic components of these systems.
-International efforts to improve yields of pivotal crops like wheat, rice, potatoes and others sometimes fall into a non-integrated approach or emphasize genetic improvement over other factors necessary for realizing yield potentials.
+Research and interventions that consider only one or a few elements of production take the risk of failing to account for the effects of interacting biological, social, and economic components of these systems.
+International efforts to improve yields of pivotal crops like wheat, rice, and potatoes sometimes fall into a nonintegrated approach or emphasize genetic improvement over other factors necessary for realizing yield potentials.
 There is a need to raise awareness of these issues and initiate efforts to address them.

-Action taken: The REACCH project sponsored a workshop, "Transitioning Cereal Systems to Adapt to Climate Change,” in November 2015, collocated with the Entomological Society of America and the Tri- Societies Meetings in Minneapolis/St. Paul.
+Action taken: We sponsored a workshop, "Transitioning Cereal Systems to Adapt to Climate Change,” in November 2015, collocated with the Entomological Society of America and the Tri- Societies meetings in Minneapolis/St. Paul, MN.

-Results: Attendees of the workshop recognized the importance of integrated approaches to improving and stabilizing wheat production.
-Sanford Eigenbrode (REACCH Project Director) and Bill Pan (REACCH), along with conference participant John Kirkegaard (CSIRO, Australia), worked with Brian Beres (Agricultural and Food Canada), to prepare a proposal for an Expert Working Group (EWG) in Wheat Agronomy, to join the other Expert Working Groups sponsored by the International Wheat Initiative.
+Results: Workshop attendees recognized the importance of integrated approaches to improving and stabilizing wheat production.
+Sanford Eigenbrode (REACCH Project Director) and Bill Pan (REACCH), along with conference participant John Kirkegaard (CSIRO, Australia), worked with Brian Beres (Agricultural and Agri-Food Canada), to prepare a proposal for an Expert Working Group (EWG) in Wheat Agronomy, to join the other Expert Working Groups sponsored by the International Wheat Initiative.
 The Agronomy EWG was approved and had its inaugural meeting at Tri-Societies 2016.
-Its membership has grown to 40 scientists worldwide and it was represented at the Wheat Initiative Jamboree, Dec.
-6-7, 2016, in Frankfurt Germany.
+Its membership has grown to 40 scientists worldwide, and it was represented at the Wheat Initiative Jamboree, Dec.
+6-7, 2016, in Frankfurt, Germany.

 The Wheat Agronomy EWG is still growing.
 Its first effort will be to assemble a research inventory from each region of the world where wheat is grown.
 This process will identify gaps and opportunities for international collaboration.
 The effort represents an ongoing impact of REACCH on wheat production and climate change worldwide.